dirk-makerhafen/formelsammlung-js/readme_equation.md

 ## Advanced:

 Therer are some things that can not be expressed with mathjs yet.
 For example the equation used in  "Coplanar Waveguide With Ground Characteristic Impedance"
 In that case you can add arbitary javascript functions to equations like in the example below.
-Note how 'K' is used in the equation for 'Z' and defined the the function block at the end.
+Note how 'K' is used in the equation for 'Z' and defined in the function block at the end.

 ### Example function usage